duyizhen/learngit/readme.txt

 44444444
 this day is a bad day
 hello world
-this is a real good day
+this is a real good day by adu